Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Throughout our relationship, even though I was always thinking and dreaming about my girlfriend, I held back.

 I let her initiate texts or video message conversations.
 I would respond cheerfully, telling her how good it was to hear her voice.
-We’d chat for a bit, then I’d need to get back to work, or head to the gym, or go out for a run.

 By letting her reach out to me, I maintained an air of mystery, and let her wonder about me, which is essential in giving a woman’s feelings the space to grow.